• Menu

 Balmori Mexico City

-One of the many rooftop restaurants that have emerged in Mexico City in recent years, Balmori is a favourite when it comes to dining options in the lively Roma area.
+One of the many rooftop restaurants that have emerged in Mexico City in recent years, Balmori is a favourite among dining options in the lively Roma area.

 Designed as a green escape in the middle of the city, with lush plants, contemporary decor, and nice views as a backdrop for a pleasant meal, Balmori is a great spot if you want to escape the hustle and bustle of the sprawling city.
-Weather is not an issue, as it is equipped with an impressive retractable roof that allows for an afternoon or night out rain or shine.
+Weather is not an issue, as it has an impressive retractable roof that allows for an afternoon or night out, rain or shine.

-The open kitchen in this stylish rooftop in Mexico City offers international cuisine with Mexican accents, with an ever-changing seasonal menu that highlights dishes made with high-quality, fresh ingredients.
+The open kitchen in this stylish rooftop restaurant in Mexico City offers international cuisine with Mexican accents.
+The ever-changing seasonal menu highlights dishes made with high-quality, fresh ingredients.

 As to the bar, Balmori has an expert team of mixologists who make great cocktails.
 You’ll also find a good selection of Mexican wines and crafted beer.